 Top of page

-Yes, sea levels are rising as a result of natural processes.
-This natural sea level rise is being made worse by climate change.
+Yes.
+Sea levels are rising as a result of natural processes.

-The Government's projections on sea level rise can be found on the DEFRA website:
+The Government's projections on sea level rise can be found on the following website: